arundeep78/wildfire_analysis/README.md

 If you use VS code for development, then you can execute and change the application as needed.
 This setup is based on [VS Code Remote development](https://code.visualstudio.com/docs/remote/remote-overview) especially Remote Containers and [dev containers](https://code.visualstudio.com/docs/remote/containers-tutorial).

 1. Clone github repo to local folder
-2. Please download [dataset file from kaggle](https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires) and store it in `app/db/wildfires_us.sqlite` before starting the container.
-This file is not uploaded to repo due to size limits.
-3. Open the folder in VS Code.
+2. Open the folder in VS Code.
-4. Open VS Command `Remote Containers: Reopen in container`
+3. Open VS Command `Remote Containers: Reopen in container`.
+4. Initial build will download the data file and initiate postgresql DB.
+5. Above command should be able to download data file in the container while building the container. it needs kaggle api details, which is provided in `.devcontainer/.env`.
+You can change them to your personal account.
-5. Launch the application with `F5` or `Ctrl+F5`
+6. Launch the application with `F5` or `Ctrl+F5`.
+There is a default `.vscode/launch.json`

 ## Jupyter notebook for classification